PrimePlow/PrimePlow.github.io/_docs/dashboard/real-time.md

 ![Weather](/img/weather.png)

 ### Routes
 This table shows the current number of passes, and the total number of passes performed on each route during the selected snow event.
+The "Current Passes" field indicates how many times a street segment in that particular route has been visited.
+The "Total Passes" field is one less than the "Current Passes" field to indicate the number of passes while no trucks are treating in that route.

 ![Routes](/img/routes.png)